jwsohn612/jwsohn612.github.io/_posts/2021-10-04-Variable Selection (paper review).md

 In general, each coefficient of a high-dimensional linear model cannot be estimated due to linearly dependent columns.
 However, it is known that the local invertability of Gram matrix is sufficient condition for estimability of high-dimensional linear models if $\beta$ is sparse.
 This estimable condition, in this paper, is represented as the compatibility number $\phi(S)$.
 Refer to the paper if you want to check the detail of the number.
 In addition, they also introduced uniform compatibility, smallest scaled sparse singular value, and mutual coherence, which are used to prove desirable properties of the sparse prior.

 # Theoretical Properties of this prior

+With the above assumptions and requirements, they stated that the prior provides:

 1. (Dimension): The dimension of $S_\beta$ does not overshoot over the true dimension by more than a factor in the sense of posterior distribution.